 THE TWENTY-THIRD PSALM EXPLAINED

-One of the most healing prayers that I have ever found is the Twenty-Third Psalm of David.
+One of the most healing prayers that we have ever found is the Twenty-Third Psalm of David found in the Old Testament of the Bible.
 Repeated often, it can help turn around negative thinking and assist a person with fears, as can few others, in my experience.

 The Lord is my shepherd, I shall not want.
 He maketh me to lie down in green pastures.